aeroreyna/doi2bib/README.md

 These instructions will get you the doi2bib package to use on your node projects.

 ### Installing
-A step by step series of examples that tell you how to get a development env running.

 For using as Node.js package use:

 ~~~sh